pnwairfire/bluesky/docs/usage.md

 ### Other Executables

-the bluesky package includes three other executables:
+the bluesky package includes these other executables:

  - bsp-arlindexer - indexes available arl met data
- - bsp-arlprofiler - extracts local met data from an arl met data file for a specific location
- - bsp-csv2json - converts csv formated fire data to json format, as expcted by ```bsp```

 For usage and examples, use the ```-h``` with each script.